 cannot afford a lawyer, one will be appointed for you without cost."

 - If the police decided that you refused the test WHICH REVOKES YOUR

-LICENSE FOR ONE YEAR, and results in your being charged with a gross
+LICENSE FOR AT LEAST ONE YEAR, and results in your being charged with a gross

 misdemeanor refusal to test, did police base their decision on fair